tienfeek/chute-tutorials/Android/Photo Comments Tutorial/README.md

 </code></pre>

 ##PhotoComments Adapter
-The adapter is used to fill the list of comments with GCCommentCollection.
-The GCComments.add callback uses GCHttpCallback<GCCommentModel> and calls the method addComment in the adapter which adds the saved comments:
+The adapter is used to fill the list of comments with GCCommentCollection. <code>GCComments.add(Context context, String chuteId, String assetId, String comment, GCHttpCallback<GCCommentModel> callback)</code> callback uses GCHttpCallback<GCCommentModel> and calls the method <code>addComment(GCCommentModel model)</code> in the adapter which adds the saved comments:
 <pre><code>
  public void addComment(GCCommentModel model) {
 	this.collection.add(model);
 	notifyDataSetChanged();
     }
 </code></pre>

 ## Request execution and callback